-MA LEO students in the Leading Change for Student Success in Higher Education Concentration Area complete the applied leadership capstone project during a compressed 8-week online course session as they do in all their other courses in the program The applied leadership capstone is divided into several projects in the course that lead to the completing the final product.
+MA LEO students in the Leading Change for Student Success in Higher Education Concentration Area complete the applied leadership capstone project during a compressed 8-week online course session as they do in all their other courses in the program.
+The applied leadership capstone is divided into several projects in the course that lead to the completion of the final product.
 The process is as follows:

-Project One: Select a Topic
+Assignment One: Select and Research a Topic - Create an Annotated Bibliography